kmmuntasir/atrium-tabs/ai-changelog.md

 **2024-07-31 16:40**
 - Skipped ATRIUM-0032 (Context Menu: Move Tab to Group from Tab Bar) due to Chrome API limitations.
 Documented in tasks_list/06_tab_management.md.
 No implementation possible as described.

+**2024-07-31 16:45**
+- Marked 'Tab management features' as done in todo.md.
+All subfeatures are implemented, tested, or officially skipped due to platform limitations.
+Committed and pushed as ATRIUM-0005.